-The Company has a demand letter of credit facility which provides Spartan with \$25.0 million of additional credit capacity to issue letters of credit.
+During the third quarter of 2023, the demand letter of credit facility which provides Spartan with additional credit capacity to issue letters of credit was reduced from \$25.0 million to \$10.0 million.
 The letters of credit may be issued for general corporate purposes and are limited to a term of one year from the date of issuance.
 Letter of credit obligations are repayable on demand.
-As at June 30, 2023, there is \$2.0 million of issued but undrawn letters of credit under the letter of credit facility (December 31, 2022 - \$2.0 million).
-Subsequent to June 30, 2023, the demand letter of credit facility was reduced to \$10.0 million, with \$2.0 million of issued but undrawn letters of credit under the letter of credit facility.
+As at September 30, 2023, there is \$2.0 million of issued but undrawn letters of credit under the letter of credit facility (December 31, 2022 - \$2.0 million).